blurrycontour/zuul-gerrit/doc/source/discussion/components.rst

       In a mixed system (with zoned and unzoned executors) there may also be zoned and unzoned finger gateway services.
 Omit the zone parameter for any unzoned finger gateway servers.

+  If the Zuul installation spans an untrusted network (for example, if there are remote executor zones), it may be necessary to use TLS between the components that handle log streaming (zuul-executor, zuul-fingergw, and zuul-web).
+If so, set the following options.

+  Note that this section is also read by zuul-web in order to load a client certificate to use when connecting to a finger gateway which requires TLS, and it is also read by zuul-executor to load a server certificate for its console streaming port.

+  If any of these are present, all three certificate options must be provided.

+   .. attr:: tls_cert

+      The path to the PEM encoded certificate file.

+   .. attr:: tls_key

+      The path to the PEM encoded key file.

+   .. attr:: tls_ca

+      The path to the PEM encoded CA certificate file.

+   .. attr:: tls_client_only
+      :default: false

+      In order to provide a finger gateway which can reach remote finger gateways and executors which use TLS, but does not itself serve end-users via TLS (i.e., it runs within a protected network and users access it directly via the finger port), set this to ``true`` and the finger gateway will not listen on TLS, but will still use the supplied certificate to make remote TLS connections.

 Operation
 ~~~~~~~~~